Junior school offers for September 2023 are now available.

 If you applied online, you will be able to see the offer in your admissions account online.
 We will also send you the offer by email on 17 April 2023.

 If you completed a paper application form, we have sent your school offer by post.
 We sent offer letters by second-class post on 17 April 2023.

 When you get your school offer

-The headteacher of the school will be informed that your child has a place.
-You will then be contacted directly by the school with further information.
+We will tell the headteacher of the school that your child has a place.
+The school will contact you with further information.

-The first day of the autumn term 2019 is Wednesday 4 September 2019 and your child should attend on that day unless you are informed otherwise.
+The first day of autumn term 2023 is Wednesday 6 September.
+Your child should go to school on that day unless the school tells you otherwise.